grab/engineering-blog/_posts/2019-07-03-catwalk-serving-machine-learning-models-at-scale.md

 Improvement on Automation
 -------------------------

 Currently, the first deployment of any model will still need some manual task from the platform team.
-We aim to automate this processentirely.
+We aim to automate this process entirely.
 We’ll work with our awesome CI/CD team who is making the best use of [Spinnaker](https://www.spinnaker.io/).

-Model serving on mobile devices
+Model Serving on Mobile Devices
 -------------------------------

 As a platform, we are looking at setting standards for model serving across Grab.
 This includes model serving on mobile devices as well.
 Tensorflow Serving also provides a [Lite](https://www.tensorflow.org/lite) version to be used on mobile devices.
 It is a whole new paradigm with vastly different tradeoffs for machine learning practitioners.
 We are quite excited to set some best practices in this area.

-gRPC support
+gRPC Support
 ------------

 Catwalk currently supports HTTP/1.1.
 We’ll hook Grab’s service discovery mechanism to open gRPC traffic, which TFS already supports.